tomasquinones/adventuring/_posts/2017-6-25-solo-the-stampede.md

 published: true
 ---

 It was barely a plan and it couldn't have been nicer outside.
-Well, nice for me and utter boiling for others.
+Well, nice for me and utter-boiling for others.
 It was due to push over 100 degrees in Portland on this day but I don't think it got over 99 over my entire ride.
 The sun was relentless, but I wouldn't have it any other way.

 The [Oregon Stampede](https://ridewithgps.com/ambassador_routes/24-the-oregon-stampede-ob-edition) route has been around for a number of years, started by Velodirt (RIP) back in 2008.
 I've put off doing the route for one reason or another: I'm not fit enough, no money, to time, wrong bike for this sort of ride.